 However, forest carbon credits cover different realities.

 This market is still in the structuring phase.
-It is characterized by highly heterogeneous standards and methodologies used to measure the carbon actually stored or avoided, as well as by a variable level of maturity depending on geographical zone and project type.
-Recent debates on the quality and credibility of certain carbon credits, particularly in relation to issues of permanence, additionality and measurement, have contributed to undermining the confidence of some economic players.
+It is characterized by a wide variety of standards and methodologies used to measure the carbon actually stored or avoided, as well as by a variable level of maturity depending on the geographical area and type of project.

 Nevertheless, this market represents a precursory economic signal: that of the gradual monetization of ecosystem services.
 By assigning a financial value to carbon storage, it initiates a broader movement to integrate nature into economic decisions and investment strategies.
-In 2024, it represents 84.4 MtCO₂e traded, for a total value of around $535 million, or an average price of $6.34/tCO₂e.
-In this market, Forestry and Land Use credits occupy a disproportionate place: they account for 37 MtCO₂e, or around 44% of traded volumes, but $342.5m, or almost 64% of the total market value, with an average price of $9.27/tCO₂e (Ecosystem Market Place, 2025).
-This over-representation shows that forests are already perceived as strategic carbon assets: they attract buyers because they combine carbon storage, biodiversity protection and social co-benefits.
-In 2024, forestry credits remain very heterogeneous: REDD+ credits sell for around $6/tCO₂e, IFM credits for around $15/tCO₂e and ARR credits for around $20/tCO₂e, whereas UNEP believes that a price of $30-50/tCO₂e would be needed to support truly credible and incentivizing nature-based projects.
+In 2024, it represents 84 MtCO₂e traded, for a total value of around $535 million, or an average price of $6.34/tCO₂e.
+In this market, the Forestry and Land Use category, which notably includes REDD+, IFM, ARR projects but also other land-use-related projects, occupies a central position: it accounts for 44% of traded volumes and nearly 64% of total market value, with an average price of $9.27/tCO₂e (Ecosystem Market Place, 2025).
+Yet this level remains very low.
+It is lower than the average carbon price in regulated systems, estimated by the World Bank at nearly $21/tCO₂e, and a long way from the levels generally considered to be incentive-based, estimated at $30-50/tCO₂e by UNEP and Forest Trends.
+There are several reasons for this:

-So, protecting forests is not just a matter of environmental responsibility for companies: it's also a strategic choice.
-The World Economic Forum estimates that over $44,000 billion in economic value - more than half the world's GDP - is moderately or highly dependent on nature and its services.
+So, protecting forests is not just a matter of environmental responsibility for companies: it's also an economic choice.
+The World Economic Forum (WEF) estimates that over $44,000 billion in economic value - more than half the world's GDP - depends on nature and its services.
 Preserving forests, which store carbon, secure water, reduce certain physical risks and stabilize supply chains, is therefore tantamount to protecting part of the economic value on which businesses depend.
 As investors, regulators and consumers demand greater transparency on natural capital, protecting forests becomes a lever for resilience, access to finance and long-term competitiveness.

 Share this article